sophgo/sophon-demo/README_EN.md

 | 0.1.2 | Not support | >=3.1.4 | >=0.4.3 | >=0.5.0     | >=0.5.0    | >=3.2.0 |    -        |
 | 0.1.1 | Not support | >=3.1.3 | >=0.4.2 | >=0.4.0     | >=0.4.0    | >=3.1.0 |    -        |
 | 0.1.0 | Not support | >=3.1.3 | >=0.3.0 | >=0.2.4     | >=0.2.4    | >=3.1.0 |    -        |
+> **Note**:
-> **Note**: The version requirements may vary from sample to sample, depending on the README of the routine, and other third-party libraries may need to be installed.
+> 1. The version requirements may vary from sample to sample, depending on the README of the routine, and other third-party libraries may need to be installed.
+> 2. BM1688 SDK is not the same as BM1684/BM1684X, it is not released on our official site yet.

 ## Technical Data